 Shrines serve two main functions.
 Simply arriving at the shrine and putting the Sheikah Slate on the pedestal will unlock the shrine as a quick-warp location, which can be traveled to at any time (even when within a shrine).
 The secondary function is to enter the shrine and complete it.
 If you save the shrine for later, the inner portion of the icon will show as red on the map.
 When all treasure chests within the shrine are collected, a treasure chest icon will show next to its name on the map when it is selected.
 And finally, shrines that are not unlocked will show as red in the world, shrines that are unlocked but not completed will show as blue with a red top, and completed shrines show as blue.

-NOTE: If you have the DLC downloaded, you may notice a purple treasure chest labelled ‘EX’ adjacent to the shrine.
+DLC NOTE: You may notice a purple treasure chest labelled ‘EX’ adjacent to the shrine.
 Open this up to obtain a Ruby.

 With everything set, go ahead and enter the Oman Au Shrine.